Orlando/Melbourne: (407) 930-6679

 Diplomate ACVIM, Board-Certified in Internal Medicine and Medical Oncology

-Dr. Maria Camps graduated from the University Autonomous of Barcelona, Spain and after obtaining her DVM accreditation degree at the University of Tennessee, Dr. Camps completed a one-year internship in Small Animal Medicine and Surgery at Oradell Animal Hospital.
-She practiced in rural Tennessee and northern California before finishing a two-year residency in small animal internal medicine at Louisiana State University.
-Dr. Camps practiced as a Board Certified Internist at The Animal Medical Center (AMC) in New York City.
+Dr. Maria Camps graduated from the University Autonomous of Barcelona, Spain and after obtaining her DVM accreditation degree at the University of Tennessee, she completed a one-year internship in Small Animal Medicine and Surgery at Oradell Animal Hospital.
+Dr. Maria practiced in rural Tennessee and northern California before starting a two-year residency in Small Animal Internal Medicine at Louisiana State University.
+Once she became a Board-Certified Internist, she took a staff position at The Animal Medical Center (AMC) in New York City in 1999.
 During her time there, she also completed her second residency in the specialty of Medical Oncology.
-With double board certification, Dr. Camps was part of the internal medicine and medical oncology departments of the AMC until 2021.
-Dr. Maria has also served as an associate professor at the University Autonomous of Barcelona, and is involved in many national and international continuing education projects and lectures for veterinarians and vet students.
+With double board certification, Dr. Camps was part of the Internal Medicine and the Medical Oncology departments of The AMC until 2021.
+Dr. Maria has also served as an associate professor at the University Autonomous of Barcelona and is involved in many national and international continuing education projects and lectures for veterinarians and vet students.

-Dr. Camps has been a part of the Animal Cancer Care Clinic team since 2009 and she is excited to share her time caring for patients in our Fort Lauderdale and Wellington clinics, when she is not lecturing and teaching internationally.
+Dr. Maria Camps has been a part of the Animal Cancer Care Clinic team since 2009 and she is excited to share her time caring for patients in our Fort Lauderdale, West Palm Beach, Wellington clinics, and Stuart clinics when she is not lecturing and teaching internationally.

 Ricardo Fernandez, DVM